codingtony/pc-autobackup/README.md

 clone of https://code.google.com/p/pc-autobackup/

 According to the google code page the licence is GPLv2, that's why I set the license to GPLv2 when I've created the repo on github.

-With the application of the fix proposed by https://code.google.com/p/pc-autobackup/issues/detail?id=2 works with my Samsung NX20.
+With the application of the fix proposed by https://code.google.com/p/pc-autobackup/issues/detail?id=2

+All the credit goes to the author Jeff Rebeiro (jeff@rebeiro.net) plus the patch by Alexander Motzkau

+Thanks too both of you since I can use pc-autobackup with my Samsung NX20.

 Original Description on google code page :